Skip to main content

 Best for: Small nonprofits that need donor CRM and grant compliance in one system at the lowest possible price point.

 We built GrantPipe because the gap between “spreadsheets” and “$30,000 Salesforce implementation” had nothing in the middle for small and mid-sized nonprofits.
-The Foundation tier at $20/month includes donor CRM, grant pipeline tracking, restricted fund tagging, compliance deadline alerts, and basic funder reporting templates.
+The Starter tier includes donor CRM, grant pipeline tracking, restricted fund tagging, compliance deadline alerts, and basic funder reporting templates.

 Why it matters for small nonprofits: You do not have to buy a $125/month CRM and then add a $50-$150/month grant tracker on top.
 One system, one login, one data set.